-- Council Tax Discounts for residents who are full time students, adults with severe mental impairment, people in care or in hospital, care workers and carers, and convicted prisoners or those on remand
+- Council Tax Discounts for residents who are single people, full time students, adults with severe mental impairment, people in care or in hospital, care workers, carers, or prisoners.

-- Housing Benefit for people with low incomes who need help with rent payments.
+- Housing Benefit for people on low incomes who need help with rent payments.

-- Leisure Pass discounts are available for residents aged 60 and over, studying full time, registered disabled or receiving Income Support, Pension Credit or Jobseeker’s Allowance
+- Leisure Pass discounts are available for residents aged 60 and over, studying full time, registered disabled, unemployed or receiving Income Support, Pension Credit or Jobseeker’s Allowance.

 Benefits available from DWP, HMRC, NHS

-Carer's Allowance is for people of low income who spend at least 35 hours a week caring for someone receiving a qualifying benefit (such as DLA).
-More details on the Citizens Advice Bureau (CAB) website or the Government website (www.gov.uk)
+Carer's Allowance is for people who earn less than £123 per week and spend at least 35 hours a week caring for someone receiving a qualifying benefit (such as Personal Independence Payment).
+More details are available on the Citizens Advice website or the Government website (www.gov.uk)

 Child Benefit is paid to parents for children up to age 16.
 There are extensions available for those under 20 in relevant full-time education or training, or those working for an approved body.
-More details on the Citizens Advice Bureau (CAB) website or the Government website (www.gov.uk)
+More details are available on the Citizens Advice website or the Government website (www.gov.uk).

 Disability Living Allowance (DLA)

 Disability Living Allowance is for children with disabilities who need help with getting around or personal care.
 Income and savings do not affect this benefit.
-More details on the Citizens Advice Bureau (CAB) website or the Government website (www.gov.uk)
+DLA is being replaced by Personal Independence Payment for adults (see below).
+More details are available on the Citizens Advice website or the Government website (www.gov.uk).

 Employment and Support Allowance

-Employment and Support Allowance is for people who are unable to work owing to illness or disability, or who do not receive Statutory Sick Pay.
-This can depend on National Insurance contributions (there are exceptions for some people under 25) or the level of income received.
-More details on the Citizens Advice Bureau (CAB) website.
+Employment and Support Allowance is for people who are unable to work owing to illness or disability, and who do not receive Statutory Sick Pay.
+Entitlement can depend on National Insurance contributions or the level of income you receive.
+Income-related Employment and Support Allowance is being replaced by Universal Credit (see below).
+More details are available on the Citizens Advice website or GOV.UK.

 Help with health costs

 Income Support is for people with no or low incomes.
 To qualify you must be between 16 and Pension Credit qualifying age and meet other specific conditions.
-Pension Credit qualifying age is currently about 62 years old, and is gradually increasing in line with the Government’s State Pension age policy.
+Pension Credit qualifying age is currently about 65 years old, and is gradually increasing in line with the Government’s State Pension age policy.
 People over Pension Credit qualifying age can claim Pension Credit (see below).
-More details on the Citizens Advice Bureau (CAB) website.
+More details are available on the Citizens Advice website.

 Industrial Injuries Disablement Benefit

-Industrial Injuries Disablement Benefit is for people who are disabled as a result of a disease or deafness caused by work.
-More details can be found on the Government website (www.gov.uk)
+Industrial Injuries Disablement Benefit is for people who are disabled as a result of a disease caused by work or an accident at work.
+More details can be found on the Government website (www.gov.uk).

 Jobseeker's Allowance (JSA)

 Jobseeker’s Allowance has two forms of benefit for people of working age.
 Contribution-based JSA is payable to working age people in the first six months of unemployment and is dependent on a person’s National Insurance contributions.
 Income-based JSA does not depend on National Insurance contributions but on a person’s income and savings.
-Someone receiving this JSA can also get help with mortgage payments.
-More details on the Citizens Advice Bureau (CAB) website.
+More details are available on the Citizens Advice website.

-Maternity Allowance is for people who cannot get Statutory Maternity Pay (paid by employers), for instance for the self-employed or those who have recently changed jobs.
-More details on the Citizens Advice Bureau (CAB) website.
+Maternity Allowance is for women who cannot get Statutory Maternity Pay (paid by employers), for instance for the self-employed or those who have recently changed jobs.
+More details are available on the Citizens Advice website.

-Pension Credit is designed to guarantee every person of pension age an income of at least £151.20 (£230.85 for a couple).
-More details on the Citizens Advice Bureau (CAB) website or the Government website (www.gov.uk)
+Pension Credit is designed to guarantee every person of pension age an income of at least £167.25 a week (£255.25 a week for a couple).
+More details are available on the Citizens Advice website or the Government website (www.gov.uk).

 Personal Independence Payment

-In 2013, the Government began to replace Disability Living Allowance for adults of working age with a new benefit called Personal Independence Payment.
-More information can be found the Government website (www.gov.uk)
+Personal Independence Payment is replacing Disability Living Allowance for adults of working age.
+More information can be found the Government website (www.gov.uk).

-Tax Credit is for people with children (Child Tax Credit) or who are on low income (Working Tax Credit), and are means-tested.
-Child Tax Credit can rise with the number of children.
-More details on the Citizens Advice Bureau (CAB) website or the Her Majesty’s Revenue and Customs website.
+Tax Credit is for people with children (Child Tax Credit) or who are working but on low income (Working Tax Credit).
+It is a means-tested benefit.
+More details are available on the Citizens Advice website or the GOV.UK.

 Vehicle Tax exemption

-Vehicle Tax exemption is available to those who receive a higher rate for the mobility part of the Disability Living Allowance (DLA).
-See the Government website (www.gov.uk)
+Vehicle Tax exemption is available to those who receive the higher rate for the mobility part of the Disability Living Allowance (DLA), enhanced rate mobility component of Personal Independence Payment, War Pensioner’s Mobility Supplement or Armed Forces Independence Payment.
+See the Government website (www.gov.uk).

 Campden Charities is a local charity that exists solely to give away money to local people.
 Applicants must have lived in Kensington (North of Fulham Road only) for two years.